 where:

-Rm: radar unambiguous range (maximum range the radar can make a measurement)
+Rm: radar unambiguous range (maximum range the radar can make a measurement);

-Vm: radar unambiguous velocity (maximum velocity the radar can measure)
+Vm: radar unambiguous velocity (maximum velocity the radar can measure);

-c: speed of light (3  108 m/s)
+c: speed of light (3  108 m/s);

 : radar signal wavelength.

 The wavelength of the signal, set by the radar frequency, is the only parameter at the discretion of the radar designer in order to maximize the maximum range and maximum velocity measurement of the radar.
 A reduction in wavelength requires a reduction in the effective range, effective velocity measurement capability, or a combination of both by the same magnitude as the increase in frequency.
-In order to limit ambiguity effect and improve the range-velocity product, modern weather radars, in particular in C-Band, often make use of different emission schemes combining different PRF (see § 4.2.4).
+In order to limit ambiguity effect and improve the range-velocity product, modern weather radars, in particular in C-band, often make use of different emission schemes combining different PRFs (see § 4.2.4).

-Values are given for two types of different technologies: magnetrons and klystrons or TWTs, the latter having the capability to deliver short emitted pulses characterized by wider emission spectra.
+Values are given for different technologies: magnetrons, klystrons, and TWTs, the latter having the capability to deliver short emitted pulses characterized by wider emission spectra.
 Some magnetrons show a frequency shift of less than 1 MHz over a wide range of ambient temperatures.
 Fast scanning radars require a large amount of spectrum, 10 MHz for example, due to the use of pulse compression.